Alexcei88/CpioLibSharp/README.md

 ## CpioLibSharp

 **CpioLibSharp** is library for decompression files of cpio archive format to disk.
-It written entirely in C# for the .NET platform.
+It written entirely in C# for the .NET platform.<br>
 For more information about a CPIO format see [format of cpio archive file](https://people.freebsd.org/~kientzle/libarchive/man/cpio.5.txt).

 ***Supported cpio formats:***